gazebosim/gz-common/README.md

-# Ignition Common : AV, Graphics, Events, and much more.
+# Gazebo Common : AV, Graphics, Events, and much more.

 **Maintainer:** nate AT openrobotics DOT org